dekuNukem/duckyPad/kit_assembly_guide.md

 All the keys should be lined up evenly.
 If not, try push down or wiggle it a little.

-Finally, peel off the protective cover on the OLED screen:
+Finally, if it hasn't already been done, peel off the protective cover on the OLED screen:

 ![Alt text](resources/pics/assembly/peel.jpg)